Tsukiyonocm/Math_program/README.md

 7. Is it possible to host the program online in order for me to show others it?

+8. Create a custom entry for the difficulty option screen.
+This is because sometimes the students would be learning particular numbers.
+For instance, only learning the addition problems of numbers + 4, or the 5 times tables for instance.

 #### Function Description